 Our law firm handles these cases.
-Our last verdict in a early discharge case was in June, 2014 when our client was awarded $5.3 million by a Baltimore City jury.Why Hospitals Rush Patients Out the Door?
+A few years ago in Baltimore, one of our client's client was awarded $5.3 million by a Baltimore City jury in a premature discharge case.Why Hospitals Rush Patients Out the Door?

 Hospitals rush patients out of their facilities for three main reasons:

-- Tooo busy.
+- Too busy.
 According to two studies at the University of Maryland, patients discharged during a hospital's busiest times were 50 percent more likely to seek readmission in three days.

 - Money.
 One secret of modern hospitals is that surgeons and hospitals both make the most money by performing as many operations as possible.
 Hospitals operate on an incentive-driven model that pushes them to perform as many surgeries as possible.
 We saw this very clear in Baltimore with the St. Joe stent scandal.
 So hospitals have an incentive to rush patients out and get new ones in for surgery.

 - Medical errors.
 Sometimes, patients are prematurely released from the hospital simply because the doctors made a mistake in judgment and did not appreciate the risk to the patient in sending her home.
 Sometimes, it is something as simple as a test that was not done or was misinterpreted.